Nemomain/space-battleships/README.md

 Special mention to the CSS as well, in which I investigated experimented with and implemented many new things I had never done or seen before, such as text perspective, text gradient "overlay", glow, glow animation...

-Finding spaceship images that met my needs was a massive pain as well, I tried DALL-E 4 to create them but to no avail, that's why a keen eye can see "artistic discrepances" between them.
+Finding spaceship images that met my needs was a massive pain as well, I tried DALL-E 4 to create them but to no avail, that's why a keen eye can spot "artistic discrepances" between them.

 ## Bugs
-There have been a number of bugs in my code, most solved within the hour, there was however a very persistent and difficult to catch bug, which caused the computer to shoot many times and indiscriminately.
-When the code was tested in a computer other than mine, it didn't occurr, however, since I believed it to be because of the recursion necessary to house shot() and enemyShot() as one unique function, I separated them into two and the issue stopped, at a bit of a cost in DRYness
+There have been a number of bugs in my code, most solved within the hour, there was however a very persistent and difficult to catch bug, which caused the computer to shoot many times and indiscriminately in a single turn.
+When the code was tested in a computer other than mine, it didn't occurr, however, since I believed it to be because of the recursion necessary to house shot() and enemyShot() as one unique function, I separated them into two and the issue stopped, at a bit of a cost in DRYness.

 ## Future Improvements/Other considerations
 Had I had another week to work on this project, I would've tried to refine the AI targeting further, taking into consideration the largest ship the enemy has remaining, and where could it hide.
-I would play endless matches to consider how I decide my next target myself, and translate that to code to make the AI as human as possible and not have it be a cheat, even if nostalgia dictates it should be.
+I would play endless matches to consider how I decide my next target myself, and translate that into code to make the AI as human as possible and not have it be a cheat, even if nostalgia dictates it should be.

 Still, I am proud of what I have achieved here, but I wonder what could have been...
 Maybe one day...